 As explained in my essay on reality, I hold the fundamental constituents of reality to be what Alfred North Whitehead called

 occasions of experience, but I elaborate upon that concept, holding those experiences to be fundamentally interactions that can equally be seen, from a different perspective, as behaviors: the behavior of various things upon another thing constituting the experience that thing has of the various other things; each thing being defined by the function from its experiences to its behaviors, the experiences constituting the input to that function and the behaviors constituting the output.

 While most of the preceding essays about reality and knowledge have concerned that experiential input to our own functions, this essay and those that follow about morality and justice instead concern the behavioral output of our functions.

 As ontology is about the kinds of things that really do exist and the kinds of events that really do occur, that are the causes of our experiences, so too teleology in this sense is about the kinds of things that morally ought to exist and the kinds of events that morally ought to occur, that are the purposes of our behaviors.
-In this sense, purpose is the prescriptive analogue of the descriptive ontological concept of causation: cause is about why something does happen, while purpose is about why something should happen.
+In this sense, purpose is the prescriptive analogue of the descriptive ontological concept of causation: cause is about how something does come to be, while purpose is about why something should come to be.